IkedaLab-Daniel/study-notes-vault/Cloud/AWS/CloudEssentials.md

 To enhance content delivery, **Amazon CloudFront**, a **Content Delivery Network (CDN)**, serves data closer to users through **Edge locations** in the **Global Edge Network**.
 These edge locations also support **AWS Global Accelerator** and **Amazon Route 53**, which converts domain names into IP addresses to route users efficiently.

 When ultra-low latency is needed, **AWS Outposts** enables running AWS services **on-premises**, combining local performance with AWS infrastructure benefits.
 Together, these services ensure fast, reliable, and globally optimized application delivery.

+## Infrastructure as Code (IaC) and AWS CloudFormation

+Managing multiple AWS resources across Regions or accounts manually is slow and error-prone. **Infrastructure as Code (IaC)** solves this by allowing you to define your infrastructure in files—like blueprints—that ensure consistency, repeatability, and easier version control.

+**AWS CloudFormation** is an IaC service that uses **declarative templates** to define resources without specifying the exact build steps.
+It automatically provisions everything by calling AWS APIs in the background.

+By deploying the same CloudFormation template in multiple Regions or accounts, you create **identical environments** with minimal human error.
+This automation saves time, ensures accuracy, and strengthens overall **architecture resilience**—making infrastructure management faster, consistent, and reliable.